Colorado Historic Hot Springs Loop

 Thermal hot springs flow abundantly throughout the Colorado Rocky Mountains.
 For centuries people have been using these pools as a way to enhance wellness and enjoy our beautiful mountain settings.
 With endless outdoor adventure across Colorado, it makes sense that the best way to rejuvenate those sore muscles and relax is to soak in natural hot springs.

-Steamboat Springs is proud to be a part of the Colorado Historic Hot Springs Loop (CHHSL) where five premier hot springs destinations in the western part of the state have formed the 720-mile loop.
+Steamboat Springs is proud to be a part of the Colorado Historic Hot Springs Loop (CHHSL) where four premier hot springs destinations in the western part of the state have formed the 720-mile route.
 The CHHSL showcases some of the most popular hot springs attractions in the country.
 There is so much variety: from intimate private baths to the world’s largest mineral hot springs pool.
-Each of the 19 facilities offers unique features like vapor caves, hot pots, terraced pools, enormous travertine formations and fun-filled aquatic centers.
+Each of the facilities offer unique features like vapor caves, hot pots, terraced pools, enormous travertine formations and fun-filled aquatic centers.

 Experience a Splash of Western Charm